 Only works with Thing Desktop (caching supported)

 Currently, only tested with NAES.

-ImgView might be the first application written utilizing the full potential
+ImgView might be the 1st application written leveraging the power

 of NVDI 5 for dithering, scaling, and transforming images on the fly. :oD

 Contact me if you have a problem with a plugin or and idea for a new one.
 I need a copy of the image causing the issue.

 Currently no devkit for creating plugins.
 Contact me if you want to write a plugin.

 To comply with zView lisence agreement, modified codec (*.ldg) source code can be downloaded.

 Modified codec (*.im) source code can be downloaded.